safuente/django-postgres-docker-starter/README.md

-# recipe-app-api
+# django-postgres-docker-starter
-Recipe API project
+DJANGO POSTGRES DOCKER STARTER

+It contains a initial structure for a project with Django, Postgres and Docker